Workplaces offering staff extra time off to choose clean travel.

 Though employees using Climate Perks will spend slightly fewer days at work each year, this does not require any additional financial outlay.

 Like any new employee programme, there will be some set up and administration work.
-We have designed Climate Perks to be as simple, and adaptable, as possible to run, and will only ask for basic reporting on its use on an annual basis.
+We have designed Climate Perks to be simple and adaptive, and we only ask for very basic reporting on its use each year.

 Once set up, we would expect administration requirements to be comparable to a volunteering scheme where staff are obliged to provide certain information before being cleared to spend paid time out of the office.